tidymonkey81/classroom-copilot/README.md

 - [ ] **React-Flow**
   - Provides a GUI for planning and scheduling teaching and learning
   - TODO:
     - [ ] Get data from Neo4J databases to populate nodes and edges
     - [ ] Reflect Neo4J database data graph structure in layout of nodes and edges
     - [ ] Edit data within nodes (for example change lesson titles)
     - [ ] Allow changes to nodes and relationships to be updated in the Neo4J backend
     - [ ] Stylise nodes and edges

 - [ ] **CopilotKit**
   - Provides an interactive chatbot
+  - TODO:
+    - [ ] Implement OpenAI API requests
+    - [ ] Implement local Ollama requests

+- [ ] **File Storage**
+  - Files are currently stored locally alongside the backend
+  - File storage platforms may be implemented later
+  - Types of files stored
+    - School files
+    - Curriculum files
+    - Teaching files
+    - Student work files
+  - TODO:
+    - [ ] Create directory structure for expected data

+- [ ] **Advanced AI Features**
+  - Background Agents and User Agents are employed to manage planning, scheduling, teaching and learning
+  - TODO:
+    - [ ] Decide agent framework

 - [ ] **User Authentication**
+  - Teachers and students can access the applicationa and are provided personalised user interfaces.
+  - TODO:
+    - [ ] Implement teacher users
-  - Implement user registration and login.
+    - [ ] Implement student users
-  - Secure user data with encryption. production

-- [ ] **Advanced AI Features**
+    - [ ] Route users to personal pages
-  - Enhance transcription accuracy.
-  - Develop AI-driven study recommendations based on user behavior.

 ### Future Plans
 - [ ] **Real-Time Collaboration**